Sir Marcus deLambert Jordan, KA, JP

 In 2008, the Accolade of Knight of St. Andrew was conferred on Marcus Jordan in recognition of his for his long and distinguished service in the field of insurance and his unswerving commitment to community service.

-Sir Marcus was married to wife, Lady Jordan, and the father of two children - son David and daughter Alies.
+Sir Marcus was married to wife, Grace Enid Jordan (née Tudor, now Grace Lady Jordan) on 10 September 1960.
+He was the father of two children - son David and daughter Alies.

 Sir Marcus was also an active member of the Methodist Church and enjoyed mentoring aspiring young businessmen.

 Sir Marcus died peacefully on 15 October 2011 aged 82.
 He was accorded an official funeral on 25 October 2011 at the Hawthorne Methodist Church, in Worthing, Christ Church, Barbados followed by a private cremation.